-From an early age, Frederick was influenced by the stories of the adventurers and explorers of the time and he was drawn to the study of natural history.
-He was educated in England, Germany, and Austria, and although, pushed by his parents to study medicine, he prepared to be a doctor; his love for the natural sciences led him to study the ways of the wild animals and their natural habitats.
-His natural curiosity and vivid imagination was only further fueled by the exploits of Dr. David Livingstone; no one at the time could predict that he would later become a similar if not a greater hunter, explorer, and fictional character in his own right.
+From an early age, Frederick was influenced by the stories of the adventurers and explorers of the time and was drawn to the study of natural history.
+He was educated in England, Germany, and Austria, and, although pushed by his parents to study medicine, his love for the natural sciences led him to study the ways of the wild animals and their natural habitats.
+His natural curiosity and vivid imagination was only further fueled by the exploits of Dr David Livingstone; no one at the time could predict that he would later become a similar, if not a greater, hunter, explorer and legendary character in his own right.

-Philip Percival became famous as a result of being in the right place at the right time.
-Not once, but twice.
-In 1909 at the age of 23, Sir Alfred Pease hosted the Roosevelt Safari at his home and organized a Lion hunt on the nearby plains.
-Pease hired the Hill cousins, already famous Lion hunters and the young Percival to conduct the hunt.
+Philip Percival became famous as a result of being in the right place at the right time - not once, but twice.
+In 1909 at the age of 23, Sir Alfred Pease hosted the Roosevelt safari at his home and organized a lion hunt on the nearby plains.
+Pease hired the Hill cousins, already famous lion hunters, and the young Percival to conduct the hunt.
 The Roosevelt safari changed young Percival's life.
-A quarter century later, and by then a seasoned professional hunter, he guided Earnest Hemingway on his safari and became immortalized in literature as the character “Pop” in Hemingway's novel “The Green Hills of Home”.
+A quarter century later, and by then a seasoned professional hunter, he guided Ernest Hemingway on his safari and became immortalized in literature as the character “Pop” in Hemingway's novel “The Green Hills of Home”.
 Hemingway returned to Africa almost 20 years later and again hunted with Percival, the account of which can be found in “True at First Light”.

-Traveling to British East Africa in 1906, Philip tried his hand at Ostrich farming.
-Finding that his Ostrich were little more than Lion bait, he gained experience quickly in the “art” of hunting Lion.
-When not hunting Lion to protect his Ostrich, he began taking clients out Lion hunting for the sum of ten British pounds per week and twenty-five pounds per Lion.
-After the Roosevelt Safari, he took on the safari trade in earnest and never looked back.
-On these early safaris, the sportsman provided their own food, drink, tents, and bedding.
-Percival was feeling his way through a new profession but more importantly he was gaining valuable experience in dealing with dangerous game.
+Traveling to British East Africa in 1906, Philip tried his hand at ostrich farming.
+Finding that his ostrich were little more than lion bait, he quickly gained experience in the “art” of hunting lion.
+When not hunting lion to protect his ostrich, he began taking clients out lion hunting for the sum of ten British pounds per week and twenty-five pounds per lion.
+After the Roosevelt safari, he took on the safari trade in earnest and never looked back.
+On these early safaris, the sportsmen provided their own food, drink, tents and bedding.
+Percival was feeling his way through a new profession but, more importantly, he was gaining valuable experience in dealing with dangerous game.
 After the Roosevelt safari, because of the enormous publicity that it generated, sportsmen from all over the world began showing up in Africa.
 The advent of the “white hunter” and the safari trade had come.

 Harry Selby was born in South Africa in 1925.
-At three, his family moved to Kenya and homesteaded 40 thousand acres of ranch land within sight of Mount Kenya suitable for raising cattle.
-The family farm was also inhabited by herds of many species of African antelope and seasonal migrations of Elephant, Buffalo, and other big game.
-When Lions or Leopard appeared, a hunt would be initiated to protect the livestock.
+At three years old, his family moved to Kenya and homesteaded 40 thousand acres of ranch land suitable for raising cattle.
+The family farm was also inhabited by herds of many species of African antelope and seasonal migrations of elephant, buffalo, and other big game.
+When lions or leopard appeared, a hunt would be initiated to protect the livestock.
 At the age of 8, Harry was considered old enough to take on the responsibilities of hunting with a single shot .22 rimfire.
-These early hunts provided the family with Guinea fowl, Francolin, and gazelle chops.
+These early hunts provided the family with guinea fowl, francolin and gazelle chops.
 Since the farm was not fenced, animals that migrated onto the property and competed with the cattle for grazing were often culled.
 Harry honed his skills during these hunts, sharpening his shooting skills using an old worn .303 British military rifle with iron sights.
 Harry learned about dangerous game by learning to avoid them while hunting smaller game.
-When Harry started hunting the dangerous species he took advantage of experienced native trackers who imparted their knowledge and wisdom of the bush to the young hunter.
+When Harry started hunting the dangerous species, he took advantage of experienced native trackers who imparted their knowledge and wisdom of the bush to the young hunter.
 Harry soaked up this wisdom like a sponge, and these trackers came to respect Harry because they knew that when he pulled the trigger, it meant fresh meat in camp.